 - Pricing: SAP's prices are customized for each business's needs.
 Businesses interested in SAP cloud solutions can sign up for a free trial.

 Key takeaway: In contrast to Salesforce, CRM platforms such as Keap, Zoho CRM and Less Annoying CRM were built for small businesses.

 Other CRM competitors

-While Oracle, SAP and Adobe are the three biggest competitors gunning for Salesforce, there are lots of others in the pack.
-Salesforce is unique in that it acquired dominant market share by targeting businesses of all sizes at the same time.
+While these are the biggest competitors gunning for Salesforce, there are many others in the pack.
+Salesforce is unique in that it acquired a dominant market share by targeting businesses of all sizes at the same time.

-Now, Salesforce faces competition from big dogs like Oracle Customer Experience and Microsoft Dynamics that are trying to move out of the enterprise-only market and nab large and midsize companies, as well as competition that focuses exclusively on the SMB set, like many of those we reviewed in our Best CRM Software Guide.
-Smaller competitors like Zoho, HubSpot and SugarCRM might not be able to touch Salesforce in terms of sheer size, but they understand the SMB market and offer a more modern approach to buying SaaS.
-While it has successfully moved into the SMB market, Salesforce still operates more like a Microsoft or Oracle in terms of pricing and accessibility; users still have to fill out a form to get practically any information, pricing is high, implementation is complicated, and customer service leaves a lot to be desired.
+Now, Salesforce faces competition from big dogs like Oracle Customer Experience and Microsoft Dynamics that are trying to move out of the enterprise-only market and nab large and midsize companies, as well as competition that focuses exclusively on the SMB set.
+Competitors like HubSpot and SugarCRM might not be able to touch Salesforce in terms of sheer size, but they understand the SMB market and offer a more modern approach to buying SaaS.

-Salesforce is the CRM company to beat in 2019, and no doubt it will have its own improvements to make over the course of the year.
-But the strength of the competitive landscape promises this year to be an interesting one.
+Salesforce is the CRM company to beat in 2021, and no doubt it will have its own improvements to make over the course of the year.
+But the strength of the competitive landscape promises to be an interesting one this year.